cotarr/collab-iot-device/README.md

 in the oauth2 authorization server.
 The client_id and client_secret are then placed in the configuration of the IOT device.

-Looking at the netwrok diagram on the home page, it can be seen that the database API resource server requires a valid access_token to read or write data to the database.
+Looking at the network diagram on the home page, it can be seen that the database API resource server requires a valid access_token to read or write data to the database.
 Therefore, the IOT device must obtain a new oauth2 access_token.